MartynasKasp/iknow-calculator/README.md

 This online game points calculator was made to make your iKNOW board game playing experience much easier and faster!
 Forget about wasting minutes after every round to correctly calculate the points of each player.
 With this easy to use calculator you will be able to save playing time (which means you can play more matches), calculate each rounds outcome and track everyones score!
 When one of the players collects points needed to win the game, it will automatically end, announcing the winner and showing the final results.

 So what are you waiting for?
-Pick a friend who will administrate the calculator, set it up and [start](http://iknow.martynaskasp.lt/game/players) the game.
+Pick a friend who will administrate the calculator, set it up and [start the game](http://iknow.martynaskasp.lt/game/players).

-*If you are not familiar with the iKNOW board game instructions you should read the original instructions [here](http://www.tactic.net/iknow/eng/miten_pelaan.php).*
+*If you are not familiar with the iKNOW board game you should read the original [instructions](http://www.tactic.net/iknow/eng/miten_pelaan.php) first.*

 ## How to use it?
 1. **Players setup**.